Billaferd/QuantumNexus/Rules.md

 ### Duplicates

-Each card is limited to how many times it is allowed to be added to the deck.
+Each card is limited to how many times it can be added to the deck.
 You can include the same card multiple times up to this limit.
 Some cards have a duplicate count of one, meaning only one card with that name can be included.

 ### Card Types